 Preheat oven to 180°C. Place eggs and sugar in a large bowl and whisk with electric beaters until thick and pale.
 Whisk in the oil, then fold in the sifted cocoa and baking powder, the nut flour and the chopped walnuts.

 Scrape into a round 25cm (9″) cake tin, greased and bottom lined with paper.
 Or use a silicone pan which you don’t need to grease or line.
-Bake for 25-30 mins or until firm to touch.
-Don’t overcook.
+Bake for 25-30 mins or until firm to touch when pressed in the middle, but don’t overcook.
 Spoon the hot syrup evenly over the hot cake then leave to cool in the tin.
 Remove cake from tin and dust with icing sugar just before serving.
 Keeps for 3-4 days in a sealed container.

 Syrup: place sugar and water in a saucepan.
 Heat till sugar has dissolved, then boil for a minute or two.
 Add rum or brandy.